 - Busy Bee Café in Springfield is preparing all meals by donation only – pay what you can afford.
 Displaced persons and emergency workers are no charge; all donations goes toward keeping people fed.

-Talent’s first urban winery and tasting room Simple Machine, started by Clea Arthur and Brian Denner in 2017, and the Alameda Fire tore through and destroyed it in a matter of hours the week of September 7.
+- Talent’s first urban winery and tasting room was Simple Machine, started by Clea Arthur and Brian Denner in 2017.
+The Alameda Fire tore through and destroyed it in a matter of hours the week of September 7.
 By the end of the week, a ton of donated Pinot noir grapes was waiting for Denner at Barrel 42, a custom crush winery in Medford.
 They have also received offers of equipment, barrels and winery space from other Rogue Valley wineries.
 He told the Oregonian: “Herb Quady, Brian Gruber and Nicole Schulte at Barrel 42, along with so many other friends and colleagues in the valley, are coming to our rescue.
 It’s inspiring.”

 - The Asante Foundation offered Rogue Valley Vintners a generous supply of KN95 masks for vineyard and winery staff